TWUOnline/multi-access/pages/02.design/04.blueprint/default.md

 A final section of the blueprint is dedicated to a resource list.
 As a blueprint is simply a planning document - one that can and will change as you develop the course - feel free to add resources you are thinking of using.

-As Instructional Designers we often encourage instructors to consider Open Educational Resources (OERs).
+Our online team often encourages instructors to consider Open Educational Resources (OERs).
 If you're interested in exploring OERs and other course resources, please see the [Resources](https://multi-access.twu.ca/resources) section.

 [/ui-accordion-item]